minirust/minirust/spec/mem/pointer.md

 /// of the address space.
 pub type Address = Int;

-/// A "vtable name" is an identifier for a vtable defined in the program. pub struct VTableName(pub libspecr::Name);

 /// A "trait name" is an identifier for the trait a vtable is for.
 /// This defines the size and function signatures of the methods. pub struct TraitName(pub libspecr::Name);